gavinwun/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only include nouns, verbs, adverbs, adjectives
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English, Parts of Speech
+- Ensure there are no repeats.
+E.g. if miru verb is repeated twice, show it only once
+- If there is more than one version of a word, show the simplist one

 ### Possible list of particles table